-Status quo can be comfortable because it’s easy.
-It doesn’t require us to challenge ourselves or each other.
-It doesn’t require us to take risks or change what we’ve gotten so used to.
-Yet, over time, following the status quo will become uncomfortable.
-Individuals, teams, leaders, and companies will miss out on opportunities for growth, and stagnation becomes the mode of operation.
+Status quo can be comforting because it’s easy — it doesn’t require us to challenge ourselves or each other.
+It doesn’t require us to take risks or potentially be wrong with the changes made.
+Yet, when you follow the status quo, over time, your success will stall because individuals, teams, leaders, and companies will miss out on opportunities for growth, and stagnation becomes the mode of operation.

-Challenging (and changing) the status quo can be scary.
+Don’t get me wrong, challenging (and changing) the status quo can be scary.
 It often requires courage and a willingness to go against the grain, while potentially butting heads with others who are less open to new ideas.

-It's leadership’s responsibility to create the kind of culture where challenging the status quo is encouraged.
-Leaders need to have a forward-thinking mindset — a mindset that doesn’t settle for an attitude of the bare minimum and instead looks to their teams for insight on how things can be improved.
+It's leadership’s responsibility to create a culture where challenging the status quo is encouraged.
+Leaders need to have a forward-thinking, growth mindset — a state of mind that doesn’t settle for an attitude of the bare minimum and instead looks to their teams for insights on how things can be improved.

-A leader can’t create this kind of culture without action.
+A leader also can’t create this kind of culture without action.
 By asking your team to share their perspectives, you not only build emotional capital with your employees, but you also help build a more productive workforce.

 1. Invite all perspectives.

-If you haven’t, change that now!
+If you haven’t, now is the time.
 Invite differing perspectives from within your organization to examine issues and be thoughtful about whose perspectives can really lend a fresh new point-of-view.
 The goal should be to get the people who are affected by specific policies and training in the room.

 2. Ask more questions.

-Maybe a major overhaul isn’t even in order, and it’s a simple adjustment that can make everyone more engaged.
+Maybe a major overhaul isn’t even in order, and it’s just a simple adjustment that can make everyone more engaged.
 These one-on-one opportunities with your team are great ways to, little by little, shift away from the current state of affairs towards something more meaningful.

 3. Be ready to help the change.

 If a team member brings a new idea to the table, keep an open mind.
-If your default response is one of resistance and you’re quick to say no, the other person may feel dismissed and you may be missing out on a real opportunity to make an improvement that could benefit the entire company.
-Consider all variables, including the resources you have available to implement the idea, and explore all avenues you can to make a positive change possible.
+If your default response is one of resistance, and you’re quick to say no, the other person may feel dismissed.
+This is where you may miss a real opportunity to make an improvement that could benefit the entire company.

 Want to learn more about creating a culture where challenging the status quo is “the norm?”
-Download our eBook 5 Conversations You Need to Start Having Today.
+Download our eBook 5 CONVERSATIONS YOU NEED TO START HAVING TODAY.